• Home |

 Is the 30-06 a good cartridge for deer hunting?

-As stated previously, there are some 30-06 rounds that may leave you following a blood trail in the woods for hours.
+As stated earlier, there are some 30-06 rounds that may leave you following a blood trail in the woods for hours.
 But as long as you choose one of the options we listed (or something similar), you’ll have an excellent hunting round.

 What is a premium hunting bullet?